amantanwar22/pythonMailer/README.md

 3: You can change Subject at line 18 in main.py

-4: Now change the csv file accordingly and then you can run the file.
+4: Now change the csv file accordingly and then you can run the file main.py.

 It will display the names in the console of whether someone has received it or if there is an error.